 - During the summer the lake's water column was thermally stratified into a warm surface layer (the epilimnion) and a cool bottom layer (the hypolimnion).
-Most of the 2020/2021 temperature profiles fell within historical ranges, with stable stratification present at Sites 1-4 by mid-May (Section 2.3.1, page 4). - The hypolimnetic oxygen concentrations have declined over time at Site 1 (Section 2.3.2, page 5), causing the lake to be listed by the Department of Ecology on the 1998 303d list of impaired waterbodies in the state of Washington.
-The hypolimnetic oxygen loss was apparent at Site 1 after the lake became fully stratified in June, and by August the oxygen concentrations were <2 mg/L from 11 meters to the bottom. - Nitrate depletion was evident at all sites in the photosynthetic zone during the summer due to algal uptake of this essential nutrient (Section 2.3.5, page 10).
+Most of the 2021/2022 temperature profiles fell within historical ranges, with stable stratification present at Sites 1-4 by mid-late May (Section 2.3.1, page 4). - The hypolimnetic oxygen concentrations have declined over time at Site 1 (Section 2.3.2, page 5), causing the lake to be listed by the Department of Ecology on the 1998 303d list of impaired waterbodies in the state of Washington.
+The hypolimnetic oxygen loss was apparent at Site 1 after the lake became fully stratified in June, and by August the oxygen concentrations were <2 mg/L from 12 meters to the bottom. - Nitrate depletion was evident at all sites in the photosynthetic zone during the summer due to algal uptake of this essential nutrient (Section 2.3.5, page 10).
 Unlike the other indicators of phytoplankton productivity, the dissolved inorganic nitrogen (DIN = nitrate + nitrite + ammonium) trend has not stabilized in recent years.
 A month-by-month analysis of near-surface DIN showed that water column concentrations have declined in general, not just in the summer.
 Nitrate depletion also occurred in the hypolimnion at Sites 1 and 2 due to nitrate reduction by bacteria.
-Anaerobic conditions in the hypolimnion at Sites 1 and 2 resulted in elevated concentrations of ammonium by the end of the summer. - The summer near-surface total phosphorus concentrations continued to follow erratic patterns, with no significant correlations with year (Section 2.3.5, page 12), reflecting the complicated nature of phosphorus movement in the water column. - The summer near-surface chlorophyll concentrations have increased significantly over time at all sites (Section 2.3.6, page 13).
+Anaerobic conditions in the hypolimnion at Sites 1 and 2 resulted in elevated concentrations of ammonium by the end of the summer. - The summer near-surface total phosphorus concentrations continued to follow erratic patterns, with no significant correlations with year (Section 2.3.5, page 12), reflecting the complicated nature of phosphorus movement in the water column.
+Hypolimnetic phosphorus remains elevated in the summer at Sites 1 and 2 when dissolved oxygen is low. - The summer near-surface chlorophyll concentrations have increased significantly over time at all sites (Section 2.3.6, page 13).
 Despite being quite variable, the concentrations appear to have stabilized since 2004, ranging from 3.7-6.7 μg/L at Site 1 and 2.6-4.6 μg/L at Sites 2-4.

-&lt;sup>1These links direct the reader to sections with additional information on the summary topic.
+1These links direct the reader to sections with additional information on the summary topic.